agentpayme/working-example/README.md

-# Weather MCP Server with AgentPay Integration
+# Remote MCP Server with AgentPay Integration

 This is a complete working example of a remote MCP server that provides weather data and integrates with AgentPay for usage-based billing.
 It demonstrates how to: